Building Our Future Now

 Future work includes new exterior doors, playground upgrades, main entrance improvements, more roofing, and technology improvements.

-The parking lot at Gardner Road, which was at the end of its useful life, is being replaced and will create better traffic flow and a safer parking area for students, staff, and parents.
+The parking lot at Gardner Road, which was at the end of its useful life, was completely replaced in Summer 2018 to create better traffic flow and a safer parking area for students, staff, and parents.

-The boiler at Ridge Road is original to the building.
-It is currently in the process of being replaced with a high efficiency hot water boiler.
+The boiler at Ridge Road was original to the building and has been replaced with a high efficiency hot water boiler.

-The playground equipment near the corner of Ridge and Wygant roads is being moved further from the road, and a new, vehicle-restraining safety fence is being installed to increase safety.
+The playground equipment near the corner of Ridge and Wygant roads was being moved further from the road, and a new, vehicle-restraining safety fence was installed to increase safety.

 Like our other elementary schools, Ridge Road will also see emergency lighting upgrades, playground pavement and sidewalk repair, and exterior door replacements.